Falls Prevention Programmes

 How Can We Help?

 The first step in a falls prevention programme is to identify why and how someone fell, or why they feel like they may fall.
-A physiotherapist will work with you or your loved one to set realistic goals around what you want to get out of physiotherapy.
+The physiotherapist will work with you or your loved one to set realistic goals around what you want to get out of physiotherapy.
 A falls prevention programme can help someone regain independence, confidence and mobility.

 Benefits of Physiotherapy for Falls